-The triple point of argon is one of the defining fixed-points of the International Temperature Scale of 1990 (ITS-90).
+Original Research Article Reliability of argon triple point cells materializing the ITS-90 temperature fixed point ABSTRACT The triple point of argon is one of the defining fixed-points of the International Temperature Scale of 1990, ITS-90.
 Its value was assigned to be 83.8058 K by ITS-90.
-The thermal metrology laboratory of the National Institute for Standards (NIS) has chosen, several years ago, to realize this fixed point through batch of thermometric cells.
+The thermal metrology laboratory of the National Institute for Standards, NIS has chosen, several years ago, to realize this fixed point through batch of thermometric cells.
 In the present work, three cells of different designs, composing the batch of reference, are inter-compared.
 The results of these inter-comparisons, over a period of time that reaches 17 years, showed the excellent reliability of these cells.
 No malfunction has arisen for the oldest cell "Ar-INM-42-NIS" over this period, it has 0.24 mK as the maximum variation among the other cells.
-The recent estimations of uncertainties for the batch of cells showed that cell "Ar-INM-42-NIS" has the maximum expanded uncertainty of 0.52 mK.
+For the other cells variations were found to be 0.17 and 0.18 mK for "Ar-NIS-QA" and "Ar-LNE-NIS-MC" respectively.
+The recent estimations of uncertainties for the batch of cells that include all the factors affecting the measurements showed values of 0.52, 0.33 and 0.31 mK for "Ar-INM-42-NIS", "Ar-NIS-QA" and "Ar-LNE-NIS-MC" respectively, and that cell "Ar-INM-42-NIS" has the maximum expanded uncertainty of 0.52 mK.
 Keywords: Argon triple point; ITS-90; Thermometric cell; Inter-comparison; Uncertainty.

-1. INTRODUCTION

-The International Temperature Scale of 1990 (ITS-90) [1] defines all the necessary parameters to approximate as close as possible the thermodynamic temperature.
-For argon triple point, the ITS-90 relies on the temperature phase-transition of pure ideal body (triple points).
+1. INTRODUCTION The International Temperature Scale of 1990 (ITS-90) [1] defines all the necessary parameters to approximate as close as possible the thermodynamic temperature.
+ITS-90 offers defined calibration points ranging from 0.65 K to approximately 1358 K (-272.5 °C to 1085 °C) and is subdivided into multiple temperature ranges which overlap in some instances.
+ITS-90 uses numerous defined points, all of which are based on various thermodynamic equilibrium states of fourteen pure chemical elements.
+Most of the defined points are based on a phase transition; specifically the melting/freezing point of a pure chemical element.
+However, the deepest cryogenic points are based exclusively on the vapor pressure/temperature relationship of helium and its isotopes whereas the remainder of its cold points (those less than room temperature) are based on triple points.
+Examples of other defining points are the triple point of argon (83.8058 K) and the freezing point of